Teen struck by stray bullet during parking spot argument

-CHICAGO (AP) - A 16-year-old girl was shot in the chest by a stray bullet during an argument over a parking space on Chicago’s South Side.
+CHICAGO (AP) - Police say a 16-year-old girl was shot in the chest by a stray bullet during an argument over a parking space on Chicago’s South Side.

-Police say the teen was listed in serious condition at a hospital following the shooting about 4:50 p.m.
-Sunday in the city’s Morgan Park neighborhood.
+Police say the teen was listed in serious condition at a hospital following the shooting Sunday afternoon in the Morgan Park neighborhood.
 The teen was sitting in a car when she was shot.

-Police spokesman Anthony Guglielmi said the gunman was aiming at someone else, but missed.
+Chicago Police Department spokesman Anthony Guglielmi says the gunman was aiming at someone else, but missed.

 No arrests have been reported.